hectorC/Android_spcmic_recorder/README.md

 ## Playback & Export Workflow

-Playback as binaural
+Playback preview now routes capsule 25 to the left ear and capsule 53 to the right for instant stereo monitoring, while the convolution engine remains available for offline exports.

 1. **Open a recording** – The playback screen lists top-level recordings only; exports are hidden to avoid duplication.
-2. **Adjust gain** – Drag the gain slider from 0 dB up to +48 dB for monitoring the binaural mix.
+2. **Adjust gain** – Drag the gain slider from 0 dB up to +48 dB while listening to the direct stereo pair (capsule 25 → left, capsule 53 → right).
 3. **Toggle looping** – Use the loop button to restart playback at EOF.
 State persists across configuration changes and mirrors the native engine.
-4. **Watch the processing overlay** – Preprocessing or export operations surface progress in the shared overlay so you can track background work.
+4. **Watch the processing overlay** – Export and pre-render operations surface progress in the shared overlay so you can track background work.
-5. **Export binaural audio** – Choose *Export* from the overflow menu to render a stereo mix while playback remains ready.
-Completed exports land in `/Documents/spcmicRecorder/Exports/`.
+5. **Export mixes** – Use the overflow menu to render Binaural, ORTF, XY, or third-order Ambisonic (16-channel) files.
+Completed exports land in `/Exports/` inisde the selected recording target directory.
 6. **Delete recordings** – Use the overflow delete action to remove unwanted takes; confirmations prevent accidental loss.

 ## Architecture Notes